andreloureiro/opus-front/README.md

 > Simple and modularized CSS framework.

-This project is based on [Pure CSS](#) and [Normalize](#).
+This project is based on [Pure CSS](http://purecss.io/) and [Normalize](http://necolas.github.io/normalize.css/).
 It's a light framework that weights 7.99kb minified and gzipped.

-If you just need some module, this is the ones available:
+If you need, these are the available modules:

 - Base
 - Buttons